top of page

 Achievements

-Our most notable projects include the creation of Heartbeat House, the redevelopment of Ocean Ward, creation of the Heartbeat Education Centre and the development of YACU (Young Adult's Cardiac Unit), as well as regular funding of leading-edge equipment, clinical education and research.
+Our most notable projects include the creation of Rotary Heartbeat House, the redevelopment of Ocean Ward, creation of the Heartbeat Education Centre and the development of YACU (Young Adult's Cardiac Unit), as well as regular funding of leading-edge equipment, clinical education and research.

 We are always striving to improve every single area of cardiac care, from education and prevention to treatment and rehabilitation; there are no shortage of inspired and cutting-edge ideas that we are looking to bring to fruition.

-Brief History of Wessex Heartbeat
+Brief History of Heartbeat

 1992